-Don't slack off just because summer is around the corner.
+Don't slack off.
 This course is challenging and for most will require more study time than the other courses (and it's a faster pace).

 Use the student files- they often contain very useful outlines and spreadsheets for bugs and drugs.

 SKETCHY MICRO- Can't state enough how useful this is for a visual learner.
+Talk to your M2 bigs before you purchase.